Erd\H{o}s-P\'osa property of chordless cycles and its applications: Preliminaries

 A subpath of a path $P$ starting at $x$ and ending at $y$ is denoted as $xPy$.
 In the notation $xPy$, we may replace $x$ or $y$ with $\mathring{x}$ or $\mathring{y}$, to obtain a subpath starting from the neighbor of $x$ in $P$ closer to $y$ or ending at the neighbor of $y$ in $P$ closer to $x$, respectively.
 For instance, $xP\mathring{y}$ refers to the subpath of $P$ starting at $x$ and ending at the neighbor of $y$ in $P$ closer to $x$.
 Given two walks $P=(v_0,e_0,\ldots ,e_{p-1},v_{p})$ and $Q=(u_{0},f_{0},\ldots ,f_{q-1},u_{q})$ such that $v_p=u_0$, the \emph{concatenation} of $P$ and $Q$ is defined as the walk $(v_0,e_0,\ldots ,e_{p-1},v_{p}(=u_0),f_{0},\ldots ,f_{q-1},u_{q})$, which we denote as $P\odot Q$.
 Note that for two internally vertex-disjoint paths $P_1$ and $P_2$ from $v$ to $w$, $vP_1w\odot wP_2v$ denotes the cycle passing through $P_1$ and $P_2$.

-Given a graph $G$, the distance between two vertices $x$ and $y$ in $G$ is defined as the length of a shortest $(x,y)$-path and denoted as $\dist_G(x,y)$.
+Given a graph $G$, the \emph{distance} between two vertices $x$ and $y$ in $G$ is defined as the length of a shortest $(x,y)$-path and denoted as $\dist_G(x,y)$.
 If $x=y$, then we define $\dist_G(x,y)=0$, and $\dist_G(x,y)=\infty$ if there is no $(x,y)$-path in $G$.
 The distance between two vertex sets $X,Y\subseteq V(G)$, written as $\dist_G(X,Y)$, is the minimum $\dist_G(x,y)$ over all $x\in X$ and $y\in Y$.
 If $X=\{x\}$, then we write $\dist_G(X,Y)$ as $\dist_G(x,Y)$.
 For a vertex subset $S$ of $G$, a vertex set $U$ is the \emph{$r$-neighborhood} of $S$ in $G$ if it is the set of all vertices $w$ such that $\dist_G(w, S)\le r$.
 We denote the $r$-neighborhood of $S$ in $G$ as $N^r_G[S]$.
 When the underlying graph $G$ is clear from the context, we omit the subscript $G$.

 Given a cycle $C=x_0x_1 \cdots x_{\ell}x_0$, an edge $e$ of $G$ is a \emph{chord} of $C$ if both endpoints of $e$ are contained in $V(C)$ but $e$ is not an edge of $C$.
+A \emph{hole} in a graph $G$ is an induced cycle of length at least 4 in $G$.
+A hole is also called as a \emph{chordless cycle}.
 A graph is \emph{chordal} if it has no holes.
 A vertex set $T$ of a graph $G$ is called a \emph{chordal deletion set} if $G-T$ is chordal.